artainmo/general-programming/other/New: use Claude Code/README.md

 Claude Code can also work alone in a loop until a certain goal is accomplished.
 For example you can ask it to generate code, generate tests, execute those tests, adapt the code based on tests results, test again, and so forth...

+To use Claude Code you at least need a €20 subscription.
+This gives you a certain amount of tokens that should be enough unless you use it a lot on large projects.
+Once you have a subscription, you can follow the instructions [here](https://code.claude.com/docs/en/overview) to use Claude Code.

 ### How students use it at school 42
 While generating your whole project with Claude Code is technically allowed, the rule is always that you must understand your code.
 The correction file now asks students to explain code more or even to make live adaptations.